iwcs2015/iwcs2015.github.io/content/articles/02-call-for-papers.rst

 Two types of submission are solicited: long papers and short papers.
 Both types of papers should be submitted not later than 16th December, 2014.

-Long papers should describe original research and must not exceed 10 pages.
+Long papers should describe original research and must not exceed 10 pages plus an additional page for references.
 They will be published in the conference proceedings and in the ACL Anthology, and will have a full oral presentation at the conference.

-Short papers (typically system or project descriptions, or ongoing research) must not exceed 5 pages.
+Short papers (typically system or project descriptions, or ongoing research) must not exceed 5 pages plus an additional page for references.
 They will be published in the conference proceedings and in the ACL Anthology, and will have a lightning talk at the conference, followed by a poster/demo session for discussion.

 Papers should be electronically submitted in PDF format via the START system at https://www.softconf.com/iwcs2015/main/.
 Please contact the organisers if you have problems using START.